rmrodrigues/resource-bundle-verifier-plugin/README.md

 # resource-bundle-verifier-plugin
 A Maven Plugin to verify ResourceBundles.
-It verify missing and empty keys.
+It verifies if there are missing and empty keys.

 ##Configuration
 Here is an example of the configuration need.